nervetattoo/audia/README.md

 - Listing data can easily be limitted, but providing an offset is harder
 - Filtering requires clever key composition or filtering a stream over the values (fast enough up for medium sized datasets)

+Due to being able to easily operate on streams, and because incremental search can be a nice thing, listing songs are served as NDJSON.

 ## Todo